geoschem/integrated_methane_inversion/docs/source/getting-started/quick-start.rst

 These include TROPOMI methane data, default prior emission estimates, GEOS-Chem meteorological data, and boundary condition data.

-The IMI will automatically fetch the data needed for your inversion, but to enable this data transfer you'll need to setup S3 download permissions on your AWS account.
+The IMI will automatically fetch the data needed for your inversion, but to enable this data transfer you'll need to add S3 user permissions to your AWS account.

 The easiest way to do this is to grant S3 access to an IAM role.
-When attached to a compute instance on the AWS Elastic Compute Cloud (EC2; Amazon's basic computing service), the IAM role will give the EC2 instance full access to S3.
+Attaching the IAM role to a compute instance on the AWS Elastic Compute Cloud (EC2; Amazon's basic computing service) will give the EC2 instance full access to S3.

 Instructions to create an IAM role with full S3 access are provided in the `GEOS-Chem Cloud Documentation <https://cloud-gc.readthedocs.io/en/latest/chapter03_advanced-tutorial/iam-role.html#create-a-new-iam-role>`_.